What Is PVA And Is It Environmentally Friendly?

 So while it might not be a microplastic per se, PVA still becomes something that may put marine life at harm, just like microplastics do.

 In a study by Newcastle University, it was discovered that many man-made fibers are being ingested by inhabitants of deep ocean trenches.

-These plastic and synthetic materials include: ramie, lyocell, rayon, polyvinyl chloride, polyvinyl alcohol (PVA), polyamide, polyethylene, and nylon.
+These plastic, synthetic and semi-synthetic materials include: ramie, lyocell, rayon, polyvinyl chloride, polyvinyl alcohol (PVA), polyamide, polyethylene, and nylon.

 While the jury’s still out on the potential negative impact PVA is having on marine life, we now know that it’s being found in the stomachs of amphipods from the deepest parts of Earth’s oceans.

 The study’s authors conclude by saying, “[I]t is highly likely there are no marine ecosystems left that are not impacted by plastic pollution.”